-Currently, only the kriging operations can be computed in parallel.
-The kriging computations take 90 - 95% of the CPU time.
+Currently, the kriging operations and the data loading is computed in parallel.
+The kriging computations usually take 90 - 95% of the CPU time.
 Tests have shown that the efficiency of running the kriging operations in parallel depends on the problem.
 We have seen perfect scaling in some cases but not in all.
 CPUs made by Intel usually supports hyper-threading.
-Our experience is that
+Our experience is that the kriging calculations has no benefit from the additional hyper-threads.